 Counting carbohydrates is an important part of ongoing self-management and insulin dose titration.

 In addition you should have ongoing support and information you need to manage your weight, and to maintain a healthy, balanced diet.

 - Get emotional and psychological support.

-Being diagnosed with type 1 diabetes and living with a long term condition can be difficult.
-Be unafraid to talk about your issues and concerns with your specialist healthcare team.
+Living with a long-term condition can be difficult.
+Don't be afraid to talk about your issues and concerns with your specialist healthcare team.

 - See diabetes healthcare professionals.

 Managing type 1 diabetes is complex and requires input from various healthcare team members, including the diabetes physician, diabetes nurse educator, and dietitian.

 - If you smoke, get support and advice on how to quit.